 For instance, is what you are doing really what you are supposed to be doing or is there something holding you back?
 Are you getting distracted, or are you hungry or in need of a bathroom visit?
 Or have you simply been sitting in front of the computer too long without taking a break?
 Now that is something I really struggle with when I am in hyper-focus mode!

 Many of us struggle with executive functioning and can be distracted by both internal and external influences.

 Internal distractions can be something like when an unexpected thought pops into your head.
 It could be a creative thought.
 Or it could be an anxiety-provoking thought such as ‘have I forgotten an appointment?’ or ‘did I forget about the eggs boiling?’
 Hmmm I did wonder what that burning smell was…

 And who hasn’t gotten caught up in daydreaming, especially when doing something you really, really didn’t want to do like work.
 The thing is we have to work to pay the bills as that allows us to do the things we daydream about!

 Daydreaming can happen easily when you have your workstation set up to look out a window and into the world beyond.
 That’s when the window becomes an external distraction that encourages the internal distraction.
 Now there’s a double whammy right there!

 External distractions are things like having the TV on in the background, pings from notifications on your phone or computer, the smell of someone cooking – not burning – food in your kitchen, and the neighbour pulling out the mower just as you are getting into your work groove.

 All of these distractions can affect your productivity, which is often something we don’t realise until we check in with ourselves to find out what has been slowing us down or preventing us from getting something done.

-Regularly practicing self-monitoring when working can be a game changer, especially these days where many of us are working from home and in unstructured environments.
+Regularly practising self-monitoring when working can be a game-changer, especially these days when many of us are working from home and in unstructured environments.

 A simple question to ask yourself when working